mongoid/mongoid-site/README.markdown

 # Design Credits

-The newly designed site is by Durran Jordan, logo design by Doris Steere, and Omnigraffle wizardry by Gonzalo Rodríguez-Baltanás Díaz.
+The newly designed site is by Gonzalo Rodríguez-Baltanás Díaz, logo design by Doris Steere.

 # Notes

-All pages are written in HAMLintr, and for consistency must stay that way.
+All pages are written in HAML and for consistency must stay that way.